ASIO Drivers

 Note: this driver type is available for Windows only.

 ASIO drivers allow for low latencies.
 In addition they allow for multichannel recording (Pro edition only).
-If a sound device comes with an ASIO driver it's usually best to use it.
+If a sound device comes with an ASIO driver, it's usually best to use it.

 ![]() |

-In the Audio Device section you can select the audio device that will be used.
+In the Audio Device section, you can select the audio device that will be used.

-In the MIDI In Devices section you can select the device that is used for MIDI recording.
+In the MIDI In Devices section, you can select the device used for MIDI recording.
+In the MIDI Out Devices section, you can select the device used for MIDI playback.

 Audio Output Control